bahrus/p-et-alia/README.md

 What follows is a discussion of what that might look like.

 The main issue is that we want to be able to work with a list of objects using an intuitive, easy api that specializes in managing lists of objects.
 Namely our good curly braced friend.
-And maybe those objects should be stored outside of RAM, like IndexedDB, and manipulated via web workers (for example, but certainly not required) [so as to not block the UI thread](https://dassur.ma/things/react-redux-comlink/).
+And maybe those objects should be stored outside of RAM, like IndexedDB, and manipulated via web workers (for example, but certainly not required) [so as to not block the main thread](https://dassur.ma/things/react-redux-comlink/).

 What we want to "outsource" and make as painless as possible is mapping this beautiful JS to the UI.